suebksnn/web-scout-mcp/OVERVIEW.md

 - `query` (string): The search query string
 - `maxResults` (number, optional): Maximum number of results to return (default: 10)

-### get_content
+### UrlContentExtractor

-Fetch and parse content from one or more webpage URLs.
+Retrieve and extract content from one or more webpage URLs.

 Parameters:
 - `url`: Either a single URL string or an array of URL strings